Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 monitoring certificate issuance in CT requires downloading the entire contents of all logs, which is several terabytes of data at minimum.
-The total bandwidth costs of the CT ecosystem scale linearly in the number of certificates issued, the number of logs active and the number of interested monitors.
+The total bandwidth costs of the CT ecosystem scale linearly in the number of certificates issued, the number of logs active, and the number of interested monitors.

 One of the primary motivations for publishing TLS certificates is to allow site operators to identify and revoke those certificates which are mis-issued.